You have completed a membership form for Little People UK, where you gave us:

 LPUK will also cover the cost of any equipment required by a trustee in order to carry out their role.

-Trustees may incur administration costs undertaking their role, for example, making phone calls, printing or sending letters on behalf of LPUK
+Committee members/employees may incur administration costs undertaking their role, for example, making phone calls, printing or sending letters on behalf of LPUK

 The cost of phone calls, stationary and postage can be reimbursed when supported by receipts and/or an itemised bill.